 - As an early champion of "hands only CPR" instruction by 9-1-1 dispatchers. - As Oregon's first fire department to promote the "PulsePoint" app, TVF&R tracks AEDs in hundreds of highuse locations and recruited over 3500 CPR-trained citizen responders who are alerted if a cardiac arrest occurs close. - By equipping and training police departments on AED use.
-As an industry leader in quickly sharing patient information - As an industry leader in quickly sharing patient information between on-scene paramedics and receiving hospital staff.
+As an industry leader in quickly sharing patient information between on-scene paramedics and receiving hospital staff.